DIRACGrid/DIRAC/docs/source/AdministratorGuide/CommandReference/dirac-admin-allow-se.rst

-  -w  --AllowWrite             :      Allow only writing to the storage element -k  --AllowCheck             :      Allow only check access to the storage element -v  --AllowRemove            :     Allow only remove access to the storage element -m  --Mute                   :      Do not send email -S  --Site <value>           :      Allow all SEs associated to site
+  -w  --AllowWrite             :      Allow only writing to the storage element -k  --AllowCheck             :      Allow only check access to the storage element -v  --AllowRemove            :     Allow only remove access to the storage element -a  --All                    :     Allow all access to the storage element -m  --Mute                   :      Do not send email -S  --Site <value>           :      Allow all SEs associated to site